tuannguyen99/video-to-text/OLLAMA_SUMMARY_GUIDE.md

-# 🤖 Ollama Summarization Guide
+# 🤖 Ollama Summarization & Translation Guide

 ## Overview

-This guide explains how to use Ollama to summarize transcribed videos while maintaining privacy protection.
+This guide explains how to use Ollama to **summarize** and **translate** transcribed videos while maintaining privacy protection.
 The complete workflow ensures that **confidential information never leaves your system** in its original form.

 ## Complete Workflow

+### Summarization Flow

 ```
 Video File